Food irradiation: Food quality

 Decontamination of food by ionizing radiation is a safe and efficient process for elimination of pathogenic bacteria.
 Ionizing radiation treatment can be applied to either raw materials or ready to eat foods, with some countries, like the United States, imposing limitations on its use.

 Assessed rigorously over several decades, irradiation in commercial amounts to treat food has no negative impact on the sensory qualities and nutrient content of foods.

 Research on minimally processed vegetables

 Watercress (Nasturtium officinale) is a rapidly growing aquatic or semi aquatic perennial plant.
 Because chemical agents do not provide efficient microbial reductions, watercress has been tested with gamma irradiation treatment in order to improve both safety and the shelf life of the product.
 It is traditionally used on horticultural products to prevent sprouting and post-packaging contamination, delay post-harvest ripening, maturation and senescence.

 Public perceptions

+American consumer's perception of foods treated with irradiation was strongly negative in 1992.
 Some who advocate against food irradiation argue the long-term health effects and safety of irradiated food cannot be scientifically proven, however there have been hundreds of animal feeding studies of irradiated food performed since 1950.
 Endpoints include subchronic and chronic changes in metabolism, histopathology, function of most organs, reproductive effects, growth, teratogenicity, and mutagenicity.